corydozen/serverless-cdk-cicd/06/README.md

 You can test your query by going to your [Appsync Console](https://console.aws.amazon.com/appsync/home?region=us-east-1#/apis), and clicking on your API.
 Then click on Queries, and then Login with User Pools
 ![Appsync Queries](../images/28_Appsync_Queries.png)

-Remember your userpoolclientid?
+Remember your webclientid?
 And that user we created?
 Enter those values in the popup.
 For me it was `6e63ck816j0ep7gi5n1fbtsp6b`
 `admin@example.com`
 `Passw0rd!`